-Based solely on our review of such reports filed electronically with the SEC and written representations from reporting persons that no other reports were required during the fiscal year ended December 31, 2021, we believe that, during the 2021 fiscal year, all of our directors and executive officers complied with all Section 16(a) filing requirements applicable to them, except that an inadvertent late Form 4 report was filed for Dr. Harr on April 15, 2022 to report two transactions that occurred on April 14, 2021.
+Based solely on our review of such reports filed electronically with the SEC and written representations from reporting persons that no other reports were required during the fiscal year ended December 31, 2022, we believe that, during the 2022 fiscal year, all of our directors and executive officers complied with all Section 16(a) filing requirements applicable to them, except that inadvertent late Form 4 reports were filed for each of Drs.
+Agarwal, Harr, and Mulligan, Messrs.
+Hardy and Hordo, and James J. MacDonald, our former Executive Vice President, General Counsel, and Corporate Secretary, on March 8, 2022 to report transactions that occurred on March 3, 2022, and an inadvertent late Form 4 report was filed for Dr. Bilenker on February 17, 2023 to report a transaction that occurred on February 3, 2021.